otabut/PowerXaaS/README.md

 ## Description

-PowerXaas uses .NET HTTP listener (http.sys) to serve user-defined features as standard WebService.
+PowerXaas uses .NET HTTP listener (http.sys) to serve user-defined features as standard REST API web service.

 PowerXaaS will allow you to :
   - create features